merteldem1r/youtube-clone/README.md

 ## ✦ Meme Generator

-This ReactJS application as the name says it is a small meme generating project based on randomly fetched meme picture and adding words that.
+This ReactJS application as the name says it is a small meme generating project based on randomly fetched meme picture and adding words on top of that.

 Here have implemented basic but must-have topics of each dynamic web application.
 Creating ReactJS concepts such as components and combine them together.